kennyr87/awesome-jysep/readme.md

 #### Desert Island

 > You've been exiled to a deserted island for a year.
-In addition to the essentials, you may take one piece of music, one book (no religious text) and one luxury item you can carry with you i.e. not a boat (cell phone) to leave the island!
+In addition to the essentials, you may take one piece of music, one book (no religious text) and one luxury item you can carry with you i.e. not a boat or cell phone tower!
 Allow a few minutes for the participants to draw up their list of three items and collect and mix up choices.
 Randomly hand out choices and ask people to guess who made the choices.

 #### [Quick Questions Game](https://docs.google.com/presentation/d/1d6suolF0jxH5533h-AxTvcRlRYlqELzpQnrxpHErhQ8/edit#slide=id.p)

-> Questions to ask spark conversations and form connections.
+> Questions to ask to spark conversations and form connections.
 Make your own.
 Questions are hidden on the slide.
 Pick a number and remove the top image to reveal the question.